continusec/verifiabledatastructures/README.md

 **This is pre-release, not ready for real use yet, feedback and bug reports welcome though!**

-This repository contains a server implementation of the Continusec Verifiable Data Structures API.
+This repository contains a client, server, and embeddable library implementation of the Continusec Verifiable Data Structures API.

 It was written by Adam Eijdenberg (<adam@continusec.com>) and is released under the Apache 2.0 License.

 Please see the godoc for information on how to use the libraries: <https://godoc.org/github.com/continusec/verifiabledatastructures>

+See the [HTTP REST API doc](./doc/REST-API.md), for examples using the REST API.

 # Quickstart